 To plan and develop Smart Prague projects, the city established a Smart City Project Office managed by Operátor ICT, a municipal company with responsibilities to solicit ideas from citizens, municipal districts and other stakeholders; establish a process for smart city project reviews; evaluate financing options, and coordinate the implementation and promotion of projects.

 According to Vladimir Antonin Bláha, spokesperson of the Operátor ICT, proposed smart city projects emanate from Smart Prague 2030 and must be linked to a strategic priority.
 Bláha says that proposed projects are evaluated based on expected benefits, feasibility and consideration of how similar projects have fared in Europe and other parts of the world.
-An online application allows citizens to submit their own ideas for smart city projects.
+An online application allows citizens to submit their ideas for smart city projects.
 Some projects are launched as pilots.
-This enables the testing of smart city solutions on a limited scale before implementing at the city level.
-In the near future, the city plans to introduce a Smart City Index with 150 indicators to use in the evaluation of project proposals.[1]
+This enables the testing of smart city solutions on a limited scale before implementing them at the city level.
+Soon, the city plans to introduce a Smart City Index with 150 indicators to use in the evaluation of project proposals.

 Improving the quality of life through intelligent mobility is one of Prague's key priorities.
 Adriana Krnáčová, Mayor of Prague, states in a recent article that the city "has a very good and dense public transportation system, which even visitors from Western Europe often praise".
 Mayor Krnáčová says Prague intends to build upon its transport strengths by increasing battery charging infrastructure and modernizing the public transport payment system.